smartdevicelink/sdl_requirements/detailed_docs/embedded_navi/Notification_about_changes_to_Destination_or_Waypoints.md

 2.1.a Notification about changes to destination or waypoints is not allowed by Policies for mobile application

-2.1.b SDL logs corresponding error internally, ignores received notification from HMI and doesn't transfer it to mobile application
+2.1.b SDL doesn't transfer the notification to such mobile application

-**exception 2**
+**Exception 2**

 2.2.a Received notification about changes to destination or waypoints from HMI is invalid